dusean435/nse-historical-data/README.md

 # nse-historical-data
-Fetch historical price data of companies listed on Nairobi Stock Exchange
+This simple script utilizes an URL I obtained from The Wall Street Journal website to fetch historical stock prices of companies listed on the Nairobi Securities Exchange.
-# nse-historical-data